XingxinHE/Hex/pages/NURBS.md

 - $\textbf{P}_i$ - control points (forming a control polygon)
 - $w_i$ - weights
 - $N_{i,p}(u)$ - $p$th degree [[B-Spline]] basis functions defined on the nonperiodic (and nonuniform) knot vector

+## 🌱Related Elements
+The closest pattern to current one, what are their differences?

 # NURBS Surfaces